 In 1895, they came together to found the National Trust.
 Octavia Hill, Canon Hardwicke Rawnsley and Sir Robert Hunter believed in the importance of historic places and green spaces, and fought to preserve them for everyone’s ‘enjoyment, refreshment and rest’.
-Those values are still at the heart of everything we do, from looking after your favourite sun-dappled woodlands to taking care of 780 miles of coastline.
+Those values are still at the heart of everything we do, from looking after your favourite sun-dappled woodlands to taking care of over 780 miles of coastline.

 2. We bought the first National Trust house for just £10